stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ### BASIC COMMANDS AND STATEMENTS

-Throughout this series, I demonstrate many of the commands listed in this section; however, below are a commands in both section BASIC Commands and BASIC Statements not covered:
+Throughout this series, I show many of the commands listed in this section; however, below are commands in the sections *BASIC Commands* and *BASIC Statements* that I did not cover:

 `AUTO [#]`: Toggles automatic line numbering.
 Using a numeric argument, such as `AUTO 10`, will number each line of code in increments of 10.
 This works while typing code.
 It does not renumber existing lines of code.